"Questions are the answers."

 13. Am I choosing courage to keep good boundaries with others?

-14. Am I choosing courage to be more authentic and self-expressed with myself and others?
+14. Am I choosing courage to be more authentic and self-expressed with myself and others (while keeping my mouth shut when needed)?

 ^^^ Wednesday's questions ^^^